sftppgn/ratm-jazz/README.md

 Depending on the tab, everything might be perfect :)

-I included a few sample pdfs that were created with this program.
+I included a few sample pdfs that were created with this program in the outfiles directory.